-How to tell if an avocado is ripe:
+How to tell if your avocado is ripe

 Cut your avocados in half, and slide a spoon between the flesh and the skin to quickly release it into a bowl.

 Don’t throw out the pits!
-You’re going to use those to keep your guacamole from turning brown.
-I’ll share that little tip with you in a minute.
+You’re going to use those in a minute, so set ’em aside.

 Quickly seed your tomatoes by cutting them in half and squeezing out the seeds.
 Dice the tomatoes and add them to your mashed avocado.